Ampck/future-block-pseudorandom/README.md

 NOTE: Developer must implement an incentive mechanism to finalize undesirable outcomes.

 NOTE: The block chosen must also be LESS THAN the current block, because blockhash(block.number) will always return 0 in solidity because the current block has not yet been mined.

+# Testing and Simulations

+To test tha validity of the pseudorandom number generator, run a simulation using the RandomGenerator hardhat test script with command "npx hardhat test test/RandomGenerator.js"

+This simulates 1000 coin flips, and passes if 50% of results are head (within a 3% tolerance)